jo-hoe/video-to-podcast-service/README.md

 - [Python](https://www.python.org/) (used only as starting script)

-Use `make` to run the project.
-Make is typically installed out of the box on Linux and Mac.
+Run the project using `make`.
+Make is typically installed by default on Linux and Mac.

 If you do not have it and run on Windows, you can directly install it from [gnuwin32](https://gnuwin32.sourceforge.net/packages/make.htm) or via `winget`